 A Package of Nails: To hang your trail markers or use them to attach your tent rope to trees, etc.

 Pets: Should be tied to your foot at night, never outside alone.
 Some folks say they are very tasty if one is hungry enough.
 Besides that, even a small pet makes for a good proximity alarm.

 Plastic sheeting: A 10′ by 20′ package of at least 20 mil plastic construction or painting sheeting.
-Use it for many things including shelter or even gathering water.
-Leave it in the bag until you need it.
+Use it for many things including shelter or even gathering water, even in the desert.
+Leave it sealed in the bag until you need it.

 A signal mirror: This can be found a most any surplus store but a signal mirror can easily be made by taking an old compact mirror out of the case, drill about a 3/8″ hole in the center of the case where the mirror was.
 Then push the mirror back in and use a pencil or marker to mark a circle on the back of the mirror.
 Next you can take the mirror out again and scrape the reflector off of the mirror inside the circle you marked.
 Hot glue the mirror back in.
 Voila! you now own a signal mirror complete with pink carrying case.
 Guaranteed the one from the surplus store won’t be so fancy.
 Just look through the hole with as bright a light as you have available hitting the mirror.
 You will easily be able to see the point in the distance where you need to signal to.
 Whew!

 Household liquid bleach: You can sterilize to your heart’s content and use it to treat questionable water.
 It is usually only about 3% bleach so it’s pretty safe.

 Entertainment items: Things like playing cards or dice.
 You can gamble like there is no tomorrow (I know, not funny).
 The money is worthless by the time you get bored enough to gamble.
 After world war II the Germans used their paper money for fires to stay warm.
 That old extra phone can have hundreds of games on it.